dhawangayash/netty-kafka-producer/README.md

 `ChannelHandlers` have a lot of **_adapters_**.
 We are mostly interested in `SimpleChannelInboundHandler<T>` [A subclass of `ChannelInboundHandlerAdapter`]

 #### SimpleChannelInboundHandler
+This is the most frequently handler in any application.
+Since this handler receives a decoded message and applies business logic to the data.
+The `channelRead0(ChannelHandlerContext, T)` is the most important method in the handler. *Just remember do not block the current I/O thread.*
 ```
 YourBusinessLogic extends SimpleChannelInboundHandler<T>()
 ```